Introduction

 To make sure our APIs are running as efficiently as possible we have rate limits.
 Depending on your subscription you can send a limited number of requests per hour.
 Payed subscriptions have a higher rate limit.
 The rate limit per day and per hour are a 'moving time window'.
 For each request we look back in time and count how many requests where made during that time window.
 The rate limit per month (for payed subscriptions) is a 'fixed window'.

 The rate limit is applicable for all endpoints except for the account information endpoint.
 If you exceed the rate limit then the response will contain an error and status code 429 will be raised.
-Requests that result into an error responses (status code 4XX) will be excluded from rate limit calculations.
+Requests that result into an error responses will be excluded from rate limit calculations.

 HTTP status codes